 Your primary self is the self or group of selves that you identify with, that you call ‘me’.
 Most people have a number of primary selves but unless you’ve done some self-awareness work to tease them out from one another, you probably experience your primary selves as one homogeneous entity – as one self.

 Some common primary selves include the Rational Mind, the Pleaser, the Responsible Parent, the Romantic, the Leader, the Achiever, the Perfectionist, the Caretaker, the Adventurer, the Artist, the Teacher, and the Rebel.

 You might be one primary self at work and another at home, or you might be one or two primary selves all of the time.
 How the selves are ‘configured’ in us is unique to each of us.

 Disowned selves are those parts of you that are not acceptable in your family and/or culture and so over time you have repressed them so that they are not included in your sense of who you are.
 They form what you might know of as your ‘shadow self’.

 Your disowned selves are different to how you see yourself and present yourself to others.
 When you encounter them in other people, you usually feel judgment toward them or you are fascinated by them and believe they are better than you in some way.

 When Disowned Selves Emerge

-For instance, if you are normally quiet and reserved you might on occasion, maybe after a few too many drinks, let out your inner party animal who dances wildly and flirts with everyone.
+For instance, if you are normally quiet and reserved you might on occasion, maybe after a few too many drinks, let out your inner party animal who dances provocatively and flirts with everyone.